 How Do I Create A Secure Form?

 - Use a Professional level account.
-Only Professional accounts can create secure form links and encrypt item results.
+Only Professional accounts can encrypt item results.

 - For forms that send email Notifications, use the Secure Email email format, or use Results Views to exclude all items that contain sensitive information (e.g., credit card numbers or social security numbers).
 Email does not transfer data securely and should not be used to send sensitive information.

 - Enable the "Encrypt Result" setting for each text field that collects sensitive information (e.g., credit card numbers or social security numbers).

 - Enable the "Secure Form" setting on the form's Configure page to enforce security features.

 Several terms are frequently mentioned when discussing online security:

-- SSL - Secure Socket Layer.
+- TLS - Transport Layer Security.
 This is the technology used to securely transmit data over a network.
 Some people refer to this as "SSL", which is the name of an older technology for the same purpose.

 - HTTPS - HTTP Secure.
-This is how SSL is used to securely transmit data to and from a website.
+This is how browsers securely transmit data to and from a website.

 - encryption - This is a way to convert data into a format that cannot be read without a special key.

 Short Answer, Paragraph, and Password Field items can store results in an encrypted format.
 Encryption is provided for data that needs "extra" security, such as credit card numbers and social security numbers.
 This type of data can be collected securely, but many organization have policies that it, further, must be encrypted when stored.

 There is no limit to the number of items you can encrypt.
 However, for best performance, only enable encryption where appropriate.

 The "Secure Form" Setting

 To assist in enforcing security requirements, you can designate a form that collects sensitive information as a "Secure Form".
 This setting can be found on each form's Configure page.

 The "Secure Form" setting affects the following:

-- Insecure (http) links - Insecure links will not be available on the Publish page.
-Any existing insecure links will refuse submissions.
+- Insecure (http) links - Any insecure (http) links will refuse submissions.

 - Potentially insecure actions - Warnings will appear next to settings and features that, when used incorrectly, may result in data being handled insecurely.